The Olsen Gang's Last Trick: Plot

 After 17 years, Egon gets placed at the Institute for Theoretical Crime, which is a psychiatric institution for incurably criminal persons.
 He had left the institution for the first time to participate in a TV talk show.
-Benny, who worked in black for a taxi company, and Kjeld, who sits in a wheelchair and lives in a nursing home after Yvonne's death in 1987, both saw the broadcast.
+Benny, who worked in unreported employment for a taxi company, and Kjeld, who sits in a wheelchair and lives in a nursing home after Yvonne's death in 1987, both watch the broadcast.
 They both decide to immediately visit the TV studio to seek out, once again, Egon, whom they have not seen for 17 years.

 While Egon desperately seeks a toilet after participating in the talk show, he goes outside the studio, where he meets Benny.
 Together, they decide to visit Kjeld at the nursing home.
 Kjeld met a lady, Ruth, with whom he wanted to buy an apartment for both of them in Málaga.
 Egon has a new plan to lead the Olsen gang to the necessary capital.
 During his long time in psychiatry, Egon has devised countless plans, all of which have been confiscated by the superintendent and are now in his safe.
 The Olsen gang opens the safe to realize Egon's most significant plan: rob the English crown jewels.

 However, not only Kjeld and Benny could recognize Egon on television, but also department head Hallandsen from the Ministry of Justice.
 This causes the Olsen gang a problem, namely that in Denmark, there is a suitcase containing the strictly confidential Wandenberg documents.
 If these become public knowledge, the world will collapse, as these documents contain precise descriptions of all significant scandals from the past decades.
-A first attempt by Hallandsen, with the help of two of the ministry's office officers, failed to steal the documents from the Ministry of Foreign Affairs' archive, where they are kept.
+A first attempt by Hallandsen, with the help of two ministry officials, fails to steal the documents from the Ministry of Foreign Affairs' archive, where they are kept.
 Because of the broadcast, he has been reminded of Egon Olsen, which makes the problem bigger.
 He instructs expedition secretary Holm-Hansen to find Egon.
 Holm-Hansen consults detective assistant Jensen, who should have retired long ago but had to wait 17 years due to a computer error.
 Jensen advises Holm-Hansen to check the only Franz Jäger safe from 1944 left in Denmark, which Egon will sooner or later break open.
 This cabinet is located in the Department of Theoretical Crime.

 Meanwhile, at the institute, Egon plans to steal his plans from the safe.
 On their way out, they are suddenly accosted by the headmaster, who naturally wants to lock Egon up again.
 At the last moment, Holm-Hansen intervenes and brings Egon; after that, Kjeld and Benny leave the institute unnoticed.